Dbz/CodingBootcampTaxes/README.md

 This isn't tax advice!
 See a tax professional to get your taxes sorted out.
 (More legit disclaimer pending)

 ### Summary / tldr
-The quick summary is there are most education-realted tax benefits do not allow you to deduct coding bootcamp tuition from your income.
+The quick summary is that most education-realted tax benefits do not allow you to deduct coding bootcamp tuition from your income.
 Below I explain why and possible exceptions.
-If in doubt, see a tax professional to get a definitive answer.
+If in doubt or you don't want to listen to a stranger on the internet, see a tax professional to get a definitive answer.

 ### Eligible Educational Institutions
 Most tax deductions and credits depend on your education expenses being made at an **eligible educational institution**.
 Unfortunately no coding bootcamp is considered an eligible educational institution at this time.

-From the IRS website:
+Here's why, from the IRS website:

-_"An eligible educational institution is a school offering higher education beyond high school.
-It is any college, university, vocational school, or other post secondary educational institution eligible to participate in a student aid program run by the U.S. Department of Education."_
+> _"An eligible educational institution is a school offering higher education beyond high school.
+It is any college, university, vocational school, or other post secondary educational institution **eligible to participate in a student aid program run by the U.S. Department of Education**."_

-I will note that there is a possible exception to this rule in that some colleges/universities are now running their own coding bootcamps.
-For example, Rutgers in New Jersey has coding bootcamp programs. **At the moment I'm assuming I'm writing this document for App Academy graduates, so I won't expand further on this possibility currently**.

 Source: [irs.gov: What is an Eligible Educational Institution?](https://www.irs.gov/individuals/eligible-educational-inst)

-### Tax Credits
+#### Tax Credits
 Tax credits reduce your tax liability directly instead of reducting your taxable income.
 There are two that apply to education,  these are the American Opportunity Credit and Lifetime Learning Credit.
 Both depend on you attending an **eligible educational institution**.
 Since coding bootcamps don't qualify, we won't cover these any further.

-### Tuition and Fees Deduction
+#### Tuition and Fees Deduction
 This deduction allows you to reduce the amount of your total taxable income, thus reducing taxes you would have to pay.
 Again, this deduction depends on you attending an **eligible education institution**.

 ### Business Deduction for Work-Related Education